 S. No. Basis Promissory Note Bill of Exchange 1.
-Definition "A Promissory Note" is an instrument in writing (not being a banknote or a currency-note) containing an unconditional undertaking signed by the maker, to pay a certain sum of money only to, or to the order of, a certain person, or to the bearer of the instrument. instrument in writing 2.
+Definition "A Promissory Note" is an instrument in writing (not being a banknote or a currency-note) containing an unconditional undertaking signed by the maker, to pay a certain sum of money only to, or to the order of, a certain person, or to the bearer of the instrument. instrument in writing containing an unconditional order, signed by the maker, directing a certain person to 2.
 Nature of Instrument In a promissory note, there is a promise to pay money.
 In a bill of exchange, there is an order for making payment.

 S. No. Basis Promissory Note Bill of Exchange 3.
 Parties In a promissory note, there are only 2 parties namely: i. the maker and ii. the payee In a bill of exchange, there are 3 parties which are as under: i. the drawer ii. the drawee iii. the payee 4.
-Acceptance A promissory note does not require any acceptance, as it is signed by the person who is liable to pay. ° ° 5.
-Payable to bearer A promissory note cannot be made payable to bearer.
+Acceptance A promissory note does not require any acceptance, as it is signed by the person who is liable to pay.
+A bills of exchange needs acceptance from the drawee.
+5. Payable to bearer A promissory note cannot be made payable to bearer.
 On the other hand, a bill of exchange can be drawn payable to bearer.
 However, it cannot be payable to bearer on demand.